mozilla/fxa/packages/fxa-auth-server/docs/api.md

 ### Response

+Successful requests will produce a "200 OK" response with an empty JSON body:

 ```json
 {}
 ```

+Failing requests may be due to the following errors:

+* status code 400, errno 102:  attempt to access an account that does not exist
+* status code 400, errno 105:  request body was not valid json
+* status code 400, errno 106:  request body contains invalid parameters
+* status code 400, errno 107:  request body missing required parameters
+* status code 411, errno 110:  content-length header was not provided
+* status code 413, errno 111:  request body too large

 ## POST /v1/certificate/sign

 :lock: HAWK-authenticated with the sessionToken.

 Sign a BrowserID public key.
 The server is given a public key, and returns a signed certificate using the same JWT-like mechanism as a BrowserID primary IdP would (see the [browserid-certifier project](https://github.com/mozilla/browserid-certifier for details)).
-The signed certificate includes a `principal.email` property to indicate the PICL account's identifier (a uuid at a PICL-specific domain).
+The signed certificate includes a `principal.email` property to indicate the Firefox Account identifier (a uuid at the account server's primary domain).
 The certificate is marked as being valid for a limited time period (TBD, but probably a few hours, maybe a day).

 This request will fail unless the account's email address has been verified.